andrew/ultimate-awesome/README.md

 - [awesome-patent](https://github.com/shao-shuai/awesome-patent) - A list of awesome patent stuff.
 - [awesome-fabric](https://github.com/shedaniel/awesome-fabric) - A curated list of awesome utilities, tools and mods for Fabric, the Minecraft modding framework.
 - [awesome-dok](https://github.com/spron-in/awesome-dok) - A curated list of Data on Kubernetes solutions and projects.
-- [awesome-semantic-textual-similarity](https://github.com/superbrucejia/awesome-semantic-textual-similarity) - Awesome Semantic Textual Similarity: a curated list of Semantic Textual Similarity in Large Language Models and NLP.
 - [awesome-threejs](https://github.com/tankvn/awesome-threejs) - A curated list of awesome ThreeJS resources.
 - [awesome-ios](https://github.com/tborychowski/awesome-ios) - My Awesome iOS Apps.
 - [awesome-harperdb](https://github.com/terraHDB/awesome-harperdb) - A curated list of awesome HarperDB resources with awesome blogs, tutorials and more!.
+- [awesome-latin](https://github.com/thekarel/awesome-latin) - A curated list of some *egregius* latin language resources.
 - [awesome-mobile-collections](https://github.com/thientvse/awesome-mobile-collections) - General multiple things are about the mobile of many other sources.
 - [Resources](https://github.com/thuva4/Resources) - A collection of useful resources.
 - [awesome-modularity](https://github.com/tom-sapletta-com/awesome-modularity) - A curated list of awesome books, libraries, frameworks and ecosystems related to modular architecture.